nrfconnect/sdk-nrf/samples/nrf9160/http_update/modem_delta_update/README.rst

 After programming the sample to your development kit,, test it by performing the following steps:

 1. Note the LED pattern (1 or 2 LEDs).
 #.
-Press button 1 to download the delta for the alternative firmware version.
+Press **Button 1** on the nRF9160 DK or type "download" in the terminal emulator to start the download process of the delta to the alternative firmware version.
 #.
 Once the download has been completed, follow the reboot instructions printed to the UART console.
 #.
 Observe that the LED pattern has changed (1 vs 2).
 #.
 Start over from point 1, to perform the delta update back to the previous version.